-Men are awed by women’s beauty, bewitched … but you knew this.
-A boy’s ultimate passage to manhood is making love to a woman for the first time.
-His confrontation with her nudity is slack-jawed, breathtaking wonderment.
-Ron Jones’s story, “Cool,” finds him, as an adolescent, fumbling with this first sexual encounter, one all men feverishly wish to get right, but rarely do.
+A boy’s passage to manhood usually includes making love with a woman.
+His first confrontation with her nudity is slack-jawed, breathtaking wonderment.
+Tales in this section, “The Simple Truth of Her,” by John Updike, and “Cool,” by Ron Jones, find guys trying to deal with this first intimate encounter, one all men feverishly wish to get right, but rarely do.

-Like Ron, most American boys are lost in their first intimacy with a woman, because unlike a girl, whose mother has often given her “the talk” by then, guys don’t always hear about it from Dad or any man.
-Some of what my generation of boys thought we knew about sex was locker room jive.
-But even a well-conceived talk (or talks) would not prepare a boy for the astonishment of being with a girl for the first time.
+Like the young men in these two stories, American boys are often lost in their first intimacy with a woman, because unlike a girl, whose mother has more likely given her “the talk” by then, guys don’t always hear it from Dad or any man.
+Some of what my generation of boys thought we knew about sex was locker-room jive.
+But even a well conceived talk (or talks) would not prepare a boy for the astonishment of being with a girl for the first time.

-The poignant stories here are rich with guys’ honest efforts to understand and navigate the opposite sex.
-By watching men look at women, you will see us more clearly.
+These poignant stories are rich with guys’ honest efforts to understand what Jack London termed “the eternal mystery of woman.”
+By watching men watching women, I hope you will see us more clearly.